chrisgrieser/alfred-bibtex-citation-picker/README.md

 The following features require that all your PDFs are located in the folder specified in your workflow settings.
 - `fn + ↵`: __Auto-file and auto-rename__ the *currently selected PDF*.
 Inside your selected PDF folder, uses the template path: `{first_letter_of_citekey}/{citekey-author-part}/{citekey}_{shortened_title}.pdf`
 - The `📕` indicates that the entry already has an associated PDF at that location.
-- `Hyper + ↵`[^4]: If the entry has an associated PDF file, open it with the default PDF reader.
+- `Hyper + ↵`[^2]: If the entry has an associated PDF file, open it with the default PDF reader.
-- ℹ️ Add `pdf` to any search query to filter only for entries with PDFs that have been added by the auto-file feature. `pdf grieser`, for example, will display only entries from the author "Grieser" with PDFs.
+- ℹ️ Add `pdf` to any search query to filter only for entries with PDFs that have been added by the auto-file feature. `pdf grieser`, for example, displays only entries from the author "Grieser" with PDFs.
 Can be combined with other queries (see: [smart queries](#search)).

 ### Auxiliary Features
 Triggered via the Alfred Keyword `scp` (for `S`upercharged `C`itation `P`icker).
-- __CSL Search__: Search for a citation style, which is downloaded to the location specified in your workflow settings (default: `~/.pandoc/csl/`).
 - __Cheat sheet: Citation Picker Actions__: Open a cheat sheet of the available actions of the Supercharged Citation Picker.
+- __Citation Style Search__: Search for a citation style (`.csl` file), which is downloaded to the location specified in your workflow settings (default: `~/.pandoc/csl/`).
 - __Force Buffer Reload__: Force a reload of the citation picker.
 Mostly for debugging purposes.

 <!-- vale Google.FirstPerson = NO -->
 ## About the Developer
 In my day job, I am a sociologist studying the social mechanisms underlying the digital economy.
 For my PhD project, I investigate the governance of the app economy and how software ecosystems manage the tension between innovation and compatibility.
-If you are interested in this subject, feel free to get in touch!
+If you are interested in this subject, feel free to get in touch.

 <!-- markdown-link-check-disable -->